 I started my pallet playhouse project by cutting off the outside stringers (the 2×4’s) with a skill saw.
 Trying to remove the spiral nails without damaging the wood was impossible.
 You’ll want to set your depth at a fraction more than the 3/4 inch board.

 1. I lost a lot of time later because my cuts weren’t square.
 Take extra time and make sure they are close to the square.
 It’ll help later, trust me!

 After you cut along each outside stringer (not the middle!), flip the pallet over and do the same on the other side.

 WARNING: Pallets are usually made of timber that got rejected for other uses.
 It’s hard, often warped, has old broken nails embedded in it, and generally is just a pain to work with.
 Be careful.
 Wear goggles.
 Repetitive work breeds carelessness.
 Trust me, I know.
 Use a hammer to knock the stinger off if it’s stubborn.

 Step 4: Detach the board from the middle stringer.

-You’ll be left with a bunch of 1X4’s and 1X6’s attached to the 2×4 in the center.
+You’ll be left with a bunch of 1X4’s and 1X6’s attached to the 2×4 in the centre.
 By rocking the 1×4’s and the 1×6’s back and forth, you can get the board off without totally destroying it.
 There will still be quite a few ruined boards.
-Good for the woodstove.
+Good for the wood stove.

 Continued Page 2…